inoftrobinson/inoft_vocal_framework/README.md

 ```

  ### Roadmap :
+ - Redo the README file, and remove the roadmap from it ;)
- - Implement all the available features of Alexa and Google Assistant (like cards, carousel, etc)
+ - Implement all the available features of Alexa Google Assistant, Samsung Bixby (like all types of cards, carousel, etc)
- - Allow to have platform specific features in the codebase.
-For example, in Google Assistant you can have a caroussel, there is no such equivalent in Alexa.
  - Allow to create +90% of the skill code (Python code of course) with a cartographic (MindMap) tool like the Alexa SkillFlowBuilder.
  - Create a CLI that will automaticly create a AWS lambda, an Alexa Skill, a Google Action, an API Gateway, and link everything together in a few seconds.
  - Create a Content Management/Creation System
  - Make the simulator better and more useful than just sending dumb requests to the code
  - Generate the skill/actions schema right from the code
- - Easy handlers to have the messages and speechs in the cloud instead of them being harcoded (is linked with the CMS)
- - Support samsung bixby
+ - Allow to know on which type of device the user is currently on

  ### Already available (the date are the releases date) :
  - Message, and speechs objects helpers (pick according to probability, remember automaticly the last interactions of the user, etc) (a long time ago)